 B. Terrified.
 I review my charts to make sure there is nothing in his care that I can be blamed for.

-6. You hear that one of your medical school classmates has retired after writing a best selling science fiction novel.
+6. You hear that one of your medical school classmates has retired after making good real estate investments.
 How do you feel?